 They capture everything you work on (down to the time you spend in each app), to create a fully representative timeline of your work day.

 They use AI to intelligently group your activities and draft time sheet entries for you.

-While the technology is certainly complex, actual app usability is refreshingly straightforward – users just need to ensure automatic tracking is “on” and go about their day.
-There’s no need to constantly interrupt their work to take notes, since everything is being captured in the background.
+While the technology is certainly complex, actual app usability is refreshingly straightforward – employees just need to ensure automatic tracking is “on” and go about their day.
+They don't have to constantly break their focus to take notes, since everything is being captured in the background.
 It means people can review and log their work hours when it actually suits them.

 Data you can trust

 Automation excels at doing the menial mathematical tasks we hate, so if you’re looking to improve time tracking compliance and reduce the overall cost of time tracking, automatic work hours trackers are a no-brainer.

 Getting the full picture of your business’ time

 Working naturally without constant interruption